Table of contents

 Large cell /undifferentiated carcinomas: Least common NSCLC.

-Mixtures: different types of NSCLC in one.
+Mixture: different types of NSCLC in one.

-Cancers originating on supporting lung tissue.
+Cancers originating from supporting lung tissue.

 Stage IV: Cancer has spread beyond the lungs to either the unaffected lung or any other distant tissue or organ.

 How is lung cancer treated?

 In surgery, the surgeon may remove the cancerous lung region and a margin of healthy tissue.
 A surgical procedure is usually apt for early-stage NSCLC, given its relatively non-aggressive nature and its likelihood of effectively removing most cancer from the lungs.
 The kind of surgery performed is based on which part of the lung is affected by cancer:

 Lobectomy: The lungs are divided into lobes: regions divided by fissures.
 There are a total of five lobes: three in the right lung and two in the left lung, meaning each lung differs from the other.
 If the cancer is limited to just one lobe of one lung, then a lobectomy is performed, which involves the removal of the affected lobe.
 Similarly, Bilobectomy: Involves the removal of two lobes.

 Pneumonectomy involves removing the entire lung in cases where the cancer is located in the center of the lung or has affected two lobes of the left lung or three lobes of the right lung.
 A common misunderstanding about this procedure is that the patient will have breathing issues, thanks to the smaller lung area.
 However, no such instance has been proven, and breathing is shown to be unaffected.
 Also, doctors would evaluate the patient’s breathing patterns before recommending this procedure.